jose1711/kodi-ansible-role/README.md

 - `kodi_subtitles_languages`: Comma-separated list of subtitle languages.
 Default: not defined.
 - `kodi_weather_provider`: Hostname of the weather data provider.
 Default: not defined.
 - `kodi_include_default_config`: a boolean indicating whether or not to include the variable definitions from [`vars/default.yml`][].yml).
 Default: `False`.
+- `kodi_systemd_service`: the name of the systemd service running Kodi.
+Default: not defined, except on LibreELEC where it is set to `kodi` and on OSMC where it is set to `mediacenter`.

 Installing Addons
 -----------------